 When it’s time to come in from the cold, there’s no better way to warm up than sipping a piping-hot cup of velvety hot chocolate.
 Luckily, there are plenty of Front Range shops and restaurants that serve up this decadent delight.
-Here, a roundup of six local spots with hot cocoa sure to make your day merry and bright.
+Here, a roundup of six local spots with hot cocoa sure to make your day cozy.

 Piece, Love & Chocolate